oconnor663/jacko.io/posts/smart_pointers.md

 # Smart Pointers Can't Solve Use-After-Free
 ###### 2025 February 24

-"If we use smart pointers everywhere, can C++ be as memory-safe as [Circle] or Rust?"
+A common question: "If we use smart pointers everywhere, can C++ be as 'safe' as [Circle] or Rust?"

 [Circle]: https://safecpp.org/draft.html

-No. The immediate problem is that you can't use smart pointers everywhere, because there are internal raw pointers in types you don't control.[^want] For example, here's an iterator invalidation mistake with `std::vector`:
+There are several reasons the answer is no, but the immediate reason is that you can't use smart pointers everywhere, because there are internal raw pointers in types you don't control.[^want] For example, here's an iterator invalidation mistake with `std::vector`:

 [^want]: For a language that uses smart pointers everywhere automatically, see
     [Swift].